How to Find the Best Places to Visit for a Road Trip in Croatia

 It certainly was for us.

-We found the best places to visit for a road trip in Croatia is the exciting part of planning.
+We found the best places to visit for a road trip in Croatia, which is the exciting part of planning.

 For us, we have been lucky enough to spend two extended periods in Croatia:

-This is why we have put together a guide to Croatia for you to plan your perfect Croatian holiday.
+This is why we have compiled a guide to Croatia for you to plan your perfect Croatian holiday.

 Why Choose a Road Trip to Croatia?